 unsavable paint brushes and the adorable new addition to our family.
 EeeeeDeeeee Riley Pipsquick The Third.
 My daughter named her 😀 Isn’t she just too cute?

-She’s a Jack Russell crossed with a UFB, or unidentified fur baby for those of you that don’t know 😉 Apparently she comes from a long line of UFB’s, hence the very important suffix “The Third”.
-Speaking of three’s, I grabbed three of those well loved paint brushes and decided they’d make pretty awesome hooks.
+She’s a Jack Russell crossed with a UFB, or Unidentified Fur Baby for those of you that don’t know 😉 Apparently she comes from a long line of UFB’s, hence the very important suffix “The Third”.
+Speaking of three’s, I grabbed three of those well-loved paint brushes and decided if I repurposed them they’d make these pretty awesome hooks.

 Wanna see how I made them?
 Oh good.

 How to Repurpose a Paint Brush Into a Hook

 This is a really easy repurpose and you can customize the paint brush hooks to suit your own decor.
 You’ll need:

 - Paint in any color you like.
 We used flat black spray paint and some copper leaf.